okohll/abdocs/content/docs/charting/business-intelligence.md

 ### Changes
 It's easy for developers to make changes to views in agileBase, for example adding / removing fields, changing calculations or just renaming a view.

-> However, when the BI connection is active, bear in mind that any such changes will disable the connection.
+> However, when the BI connection is active, bear in mind that certain changes will disable the connection.
 The reason is that once data is set up to transfer to a separate system, the other system typically expects it to remain in the same format.
 >
-> That means that if you make *any* changes to the view, you must afterwards re-connect BI by repeating step 3 above.
-As long as you haven't deleted or renamed fields used in charts within Superset, those charts will continue to work.
+> That means that if you rename the view or move it, or rename/delete fields and calculations, you may afterwards need to re-connect BI by repeating step 3 above.
+Additionally, check your charts in Superset, to see if they need re-creating.

 ## Creating dashboards in Superset